newrelic/newrelic-python-agent/CONTRIBUTING.md

 3. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-## Testing Guidelines

-The Python Agent uses [tox](https://github.com/tox-dev/tox) for testing.
-The repository uses tests in tests/.

-You can run these tests by entering the tests/ directory and then entering the directory of the tests you want to run.
-Then, run the following command:

-`tox -c tox.ini -e [test environment]`